Print

 7. Add the Chinese broccoli and toss to coat it in the oil, about 10–15 seconds.

 8. Add 1 portion of rice noodles, 1 portion of the sauce mixture, and 2 tsp of sugar.
 Turn the heat up to high and toss to coat the noodles evenly in the sauce.
-To prevent noodles from breaking, push the noodles
+Be aware not to let your spatula cut the noodles.

 10. Add 1 portion of the cooked protein back into the pan without adding any meat juices that has accumulated, and toss briefly to mix.
 Turn off the heat.